davekilian/terracast/docs/architecture.md

 ## Indexing Structures

+TerrascaleDB indexes data using a log-structured merge strategy which combines row-oriented and columnar inverted indexing.
+At lower levels of the LSM Tree, rows are indexed only in a row-oriented tree sorted by the table's primary key; at deeper levels of the LSM Tree, this row-oriented format is cross-merged into separate a separate row-oriented B+ Tree sorted by primary key, and per-column LSM-Trees which use an inverted indexing scheme similar to Apache Druid.
+The rows themselves are stored outside the tree, and are managed using copy-forward garbage collection.
+Some aggregate information is stored inside these columnar LSM Trees to accelerate SQL aggregate queries.

+### The Row Index

+### The Column Index

+### Write-Ahead, Checkpoint and Merge

+### Garbage Collection

+### Queries and Access Paths

+---

 TODO this is an LSM-tree on replicated block storage which after checkpointing gets re-sorted into a Druid-like columnar inverted index optimized for aggregate functions.
 The rows are logged to a WAL and then linked into a logical log which is managed with copy-forward GC.
 A row LSM and columnar inverted LSMs which point into this row log.
 The columnar index is a B+ tree and the leaf nodes have (value, ptr) pairs, where the ptr either points to a single row if only one hit, or a bitmap for multiple.

+---

 ## Aggregate Analysis